bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 It's an extra round trip.
 So now an `HTLC` round trip is 1.5 round trips.
 Here, that will become 2.5.
-So it's because you also have to have the commitment sign and then rebook an act, and you can also combine multiple messages in one TCP message.
+So it's because you also have to have the commitment sign and then revoke_and_ack, and you can also combine multiple messages in one TCP message.
 But it's an initial complication.
 We're going to have to see whether it significantly delays, slows down multi-hop payments.
 We are going to have to see whether it adversely affects scalability, but we'll find out.